7 Best Rides at Six Flags Magic Mountain | Explained

-The world's first 4D coaster is hands down one of the weirdest, yet amazing experience that you'll ever have if you're a fan of coasters.
+The world's first 4D coaster is hands down one of the weirdest, yet most amazing experiences that you'll ever have if you're a fan of coasters.

 The seats actually spin while you're riding the ride, so it feels like you're riding two rides at once.